dakhamohammed/alx-low_level_programming/0x01-variables_if_else_while/README.md

    - C program that prints the alphabet in lowercase, followed by a new line.
      - Print all letters except e and q

+6. 5-print_numbers.c
+   - C program that prints all single digit numbers of base 10 starting from 0.